 Use your computer on low-power mode.
 This can save energy, and allows your equipment to run cooler and last longer

 Turn off the switch on the power strip or surge protector if the plugged equipment is not in use

-The US Department of Energy (DOE) developed a national rating system, the Home Energy Score, that assesses the energy efficiency of a home based on the architectural design and heating, cooling, and hot water systems.
+The US Department of Energy (DOE) developed a national rating system.
+So in part Sustainable living has the Home Energy Score, that assesses the energy efficiency of a home based on the architectural design and heating, cooling, and hot water systems.
 The agency offers financial incentives and financing programs that attain a high Home Energy Score.